-Castlevania Season Two Gets A Trailer, Arrives On Netflix Oct.
+Castlevania Season 2 Gets A Trailer, Arrives On Netflix On Oct.
 26

-2017 saw the series premiere of Castlevania, and people — and critics — loved it.
-The bloody, yet beautifully animated work of art got a Fresh 86% rating on Rotten Tomatoes, making it the first video game adaptation to receive such honors.
-(A stark contrast to the treatment of the Resident Evil and Silent Hill movie adaptations, both of which received 34% and 29%, respectively.)
+The year 2017 saw the series premiere of Castlevania, and fans — and critics — loved it.
+The bloody, yet beautifully animated work of art got a fresh 86 percent rating on Rotten Tomatoes, making it the first video game adaptation to receive such honors.
+That number is a stark contrast to the treatment of the Resident Evil and Silent Hill movie adaptations, both of which received 34 percent and 29 percent, respectively.

-Season one only contained four episodes, which left fans eager for more.
+Season 1 only contained four episodes, which left fans eager for more.
 They’re in luck.
-The second season will contain 8 episodes, making it twice the length of the series’ first run.
+The second season will contain eight episodes, making it twice the length of the series’ first run.
 Netflix also released a trailer for the show’s next installment, and it has fans in a tizzy.

-The trailer, posted on Twitter by the verified @Castlevania twitter account, contained just as much gore and action as fans expected.
-However, the hints towards the plot haven’t been ignored either.
-Castlevania set up quite an exciting plot in the first season, and it seems that buildup will be paid off in full.
+The trailer, posted on Twitter by the verified Castlevania Twitter account, contained just as much gore and action as fans expected.
+However, the hints toward the plot haven’t been ignored either.
+Castlevania set up quite an exciting story in the first season, and it seems that buildup will be paid off in full.

 The Castlevania TV series follows a trio that must work together to protect humanity from hell’s creatures.
 The group consists of Trevor Belmont (voiced by Richard Armitage), an exiled monster hunter, Sypha (Alejandra Reynoso), a “Speaker” who can wield powerful magic, and a dhampir named Alucard (James Callis).